 Rollbacks

 This feature is limited to certain plans.
-Please visit our pricing page to learn more.
+Please visit our to learn more.

 Rollbacks in Runway are special releases that use the build from a previous stable release, and, through an automated re-signing process, re-submit it as a new release version to quickly roll back problematic releases if needed.